mmhgwyjs/forensics-lab/Lab Exercises/Stolen Szechuan Sauce.md

 i cannot find the process with 2244 PID

+I use malfind but did not see the 3644 and 2244 process, though I am not fully sure how read the results

+vol -f citadeldc01.mem windows.malfind

+> research how to read malfind results

 ***5. What was the initial entry vector (how did they get in)?***

-lets check the packet capture provided
+i am thinking extracting the winevent logs from the disk image or use the pcap provided, lets check the packet capture first

 ![image](https://github.com/user-attachments/assets/461c9012-4ce4-4472-ac80-7d4ea808e33f)